 It is mainly divided into two sections; 1) Muay Thai Live: The Legend Lives, the world-class stage performance and 2) Muay Thai Live Boxing: Warriors Rising, live Muay Thai boxing matches.
 The second section of the show features two real live fighting matches of the rising stars in Thai boxing, offering you a more realistic experience in Muay Thai boxing.

 4) 2nd Day Night – Khaosan Road (Enjoy Bangkok’s Nightlife)

-Khao San road is the backpacker capital in Thailand and the hub of entertainment and street food in Bangkok.
-It always has been on tourists’ must-visit lists.
+Khao San Road is the backpacker capital of Thailand and the hub of entertainment and street food in Bangkok.
+It has always been on tourists’ must-visit lists.

 Here you will find crowds of food stalls, beer bars, pubs, restaurants, budget-friendly hotels and travelers from every corner of the world.
 Try whatever you are in the mood for, eat and drink wherever you feel like, and explore any street you want to.